-Baits are substances used to attract and catch fish.
-They come in several forms: live bait, dead bait, and artificial lures.
-Selecting the right bait involves understanding the water type, target species, and even the season.
+Baits are essential tools used to entice and catch fish, available in several forms: live bait, dead bait, and artificial lures.
+The key to successful fishing lies in understanding the type of water, the species you’re targeting, and environmental factors such as the season.

 Freshwater Fishing Baits

-Freshwater environments include lakes, rivers, ponds, and reservoirs.
-In these areas, both natural and artificial baits are effective.
+Freshwater environments encompass lakes, rivers, ponds, and reservoirs.
+In these settings, both natural and artificial baits can yield fruitful results.

 Natural Baits:

-Worms: Earthworms are classic baits and effective for species like bass, bluegill, and catfish.
+- Worms: Earthworms are time-tested baits that work wonders for species like bass, bluegill, and catfish.

-Insects: Grasshoppers and crickets work well, especially for trout.
+- Insects: Grasshoppers and crickets are particularly effective for enticing trout.

 Artificial Baits:

-Soft Plastic Baits: Imitate worms or minnows, ideal for bass.
+- Soft Plastic Baits: These baits mimic worms or minnows and are ideal for bass fishing.

-Spinnerbaits: Attract fish through vibration and flash in murky waters.
+- Spinnerbaits: These lures attract fish through vibration and visual appeal, especially in murky waters.

-Example: In Michigan’s inland lakes, soft plastic worms paired with a jig head often outperform live bait for largemouth bass.
+Example: In Michigan’s inland lakes, using soft plastic worms rigged with a jig head is often more effective than live bait for catching largemouth bass.

 Saltwater Fishing Baits